Ladder costs for random walks in L\'evy random media: Setup and Main Results

 The investigation of first-ladder time and height of a 1D random walk is nowadays a well-established topic in fluctuation theory.
 Among well-known results, that are derived under the assumption of independent and identically distributed increments of the walk $S$, the Spitzer-Baxter identity provides an explicit formula for the generating function of the first-ladder time $\cT$ and height $S_{\cT}$:

-In the same spirit of these classical results, assuming that the process $(S, {C})$ is the sum of i.i.d. random variables\footnote{It is worth stressing that we are not assuming that ${\eta}_i$ and $\xi_i$ are independent.} $(\xi_k, {\eta}_k)_{k \in \N}$ we derive an identity akin to the Spitzer-Baxter identity for the joint control and cost processes:
+In the same spirit of these classical results, assuming that the process $(S, {C})$ is the sum of i.i.d.\ random variables\footnote{It is worth stressing that we are not assuming that ${\eta}_i$ and $\xi_i$ are independent.} $(\xi_k, {\eta}_k)_{k \in \N}$ we derive an identity akin to the Spitzer-Baxter identity for the joint control and cost processes:

-\begin{theorem} Suppose that the joint process $(S, {C} )$ has i.i.d. increments.
+\begin{theorem} Suppose that the joint process $(S, {C})$ has i.i.d.\ increments.
 Then, for any $t\in \R$, $s \in \R^{\ell}$ and $z\in(0,1)$,

-\end{theorem} As in the classical setting, the identities (\ref{gSB-1}) and (\ref{gSB-2}) allows to determine the laws of $\cT, S_\cT, C_\cT$ from the knowledge of quantities that do not depend on the first-passage event (right-hand sides of the identities).
+\end{theorem} As in the classical setting, the identities (\ref{gSB-1}) and (\ref{gSB-2}) allow to determine the laws of $\cT, S_\cT, C_\cT$ from the knowledge of quantities that do not depend on the first-passage event (right-hand sides of the identities).